nodejitsu/handbook/ReadMe.md

 production stack and is fully supported by a dedicated team of core node.js developers.

-By installing haibu, a user creates a development environment for themselves that mirrors the functionality of Nodejitsu's cloud platform!
+By installing haibu, a user creates a development environment for himself that mirrors the functionality of Nodejitsu's cloud platform!
 Any project that can be deployed on Nodejitsu can be ran by haibu.